jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: Take this scenari: Jean Grey Omega MC Level 2.
 Owner has Dagger (HAMMER) on the board.
 Jean attacks, initiating her "Out of Control" power.
 Can Dagger convert those counters to +1 counters and still give Jean an XP?
 A: Yes.

+Replacement powers modify the things it says it replaces.
+In this case, Dagger changes the -1/-1 to +1/+1.

+Straight from the compiled rules:

+> Replacement Modifiers Replacement modifiers will change an existing modifier or event in order to produce a different result.
+This does NOT change the source of the original modifier or event, it just changes how it behaves.
+If two replacement modifiers are trying to change the same modifier or event, then the controller of the character being affected by the original modifier or event chooses the order.
+In some cases, once the first replacement modifier applies, the second one is no longer relevant.
+Replacement modifiers will usually begin with "If" and always contain the word, "instead."

+Note the second sentence.

+This does NOT change the source of the original modifier or event, it just changes how it behaves.

+^Source: ^Chad ^Daniel ^FB ^Post

 # [Jeffrey Spender](http://vs.tcgbrowser.com/images/cards/big/XFB-043.jpg)
 *Set: The X-Files Battles*